9th8/up-to-date-real-world-haskell/19-error-handling.md

 and you may not have needed that much, but we wanted to give you an example of the dynamic exception itself and the utilities that often go with it.
 In fact, these examples reflect almost exactly what is present in the HDBC library.
-Let\'s play with these in `ghci` for a bit:
+Let's play with these in `ghci` for a bit:

 ``` screen
 ghci> :l dynexc.hs